-Our siding segment produces and markets wood-based siding and related accessories, interior hardboard (exited in mid-2009) and commodity OSB products.
+Our siding segment produces and markets wood-based siding and related accessories and commodity OSB products.
 We believe that we are a leading wood composite exterior siding producer in North America.
 We manufacture exterior siding and other cladding products for the residential and commercial building markets.
 Additionally, we are seeking to optimize our current capacity by extending the hardboard lifecycle through innovative new products and features.